Have you ever heard of art therapy?

 There are some things that words just can't express.
 Using art as a way to get at those things and emotions is one way to unlock feelings that may otherwise stay locked up in a person.

-What is the most Romantic line you have ever heard or said?
+What is the silliest name you have ever heard a child named?

 What are the most chilling words you ever heard?E. Shanteau never forget the day she heard the words: " You have cancer."And I can only agree with her.
 They are the most chilling words.
 Suddenly you have no control over you life and no confidence in your future...what about you?